List of ATP number 1 ranked singles tennis players

 Novak Djokovic has spent the most weeks as world No. 1, a record total 428 weeks.
 Roger Federer has a record 237 consecutive weeks at No. 1.
 Djokovic also holds the record for the most year-end No. 1 finishes, achieving the feat for eight years (including the two pandemic-impacted seasons).
 Pete Sampras held the year-end No. 1 ranking for a record six consecutive years.

-Carlos Alcaraz is both the youngest world No. 1 (19 years, 4 months), and the youngest year-end No. 1 (19 years, 7 months).
-Djokovic is both the oldest world No. 1 (37 years and 16 days) and the oldest year-end No. 1 (36 years, 7 months).
+Carlos Alcaraz is both the youngest world No. 1 (19 years, 4 months and 7 days), and the youngest year-end No. 1 (19 years, 7 months and 21 days).
+Djokovic is both the oldest world No. 1 (37 years and 18 days) and the oldest year-end No. 1 (36 years, 7 months and 9 days).

-Federer is the player with the longest time span (14 years) between his first and most recent dates at No. 1 (February 2004 – June 2018), while Rafael Nadal is the only player to hold the top ranking in three different decades, spanning 11 years and 5 months (2008–2020).
-Djokovic has the longest time span (12 years) between his first and last year-end No. 1 finish (2011–2023), and is the only player to be ranked No. 1 at least once in a year for 13 different years.
+Federer is the player with the longest time span (14 years, 142 days) between his first and most recent dates at No. 1 (2 February 2004 – 24 June 2018), while Rafael Nadal is the only player to hold the top ranking in three different decades, spanning 11 years, 168 days (18 August 2008 — 2 February 2020), 46 weeks in the 2000s, 159 weeks in the 2010s, and 4 weeks in the 2020s.
+Djokovic has the longest time span (12 years) between his first and last year-end No. 1 finish (2011–2023), and is the only player to be ranked No. 1 at least once in a year for 13 different years (2011–2016 & 2018-2024).

 Federer holds the record of wire-to-wire No. 1 for three consecutive calendar years.
 Since 1973 when the ATP rankings started, there have been 13 years in which one player held the top spot for the entire year: Jimmy Connors in 1975, 1976, and 1978; Lendl in 1986 and 1987; Pete Sampras in 1994 and 1997; Hewitt in 2002; Federer in 2005, 2006, and 2007; and Djokovic in 2015 and 2021.
 In contrast, 1999 saw five players hold the No. 1 ranking (the most in any single year): Sampras, Carlos Moyá, Yevgeny Kafelnikov, Andre Agassi, and Patrick Rafter.
+The 1999 season is also the only season with 3 players making their No. 1 debut.

 Prior to 2009, Federer accumulated the most year-end ATP ranking points in any season, with 8,370 points in 2006.
 Since the introduction of a new point scale for the ATP rankings from 2009, Djokovic achieved the same feat with 16,585 ranking points in 2015 season.
-Djokovic holds the distinction of having 16,950 ranking points on 6 June 2016, the most ATP points ever accumulated by any player.
+Djokovic holds the distinction of having 16,950 ranking points on 6 June 2016, the most ATP points ever accumulated by any player since 2009.

 John McEnroe held the No. 1 ranking a record 14 times, Sampras and Djokovic are the only two other players to have held it 10 or more times, with 11 and 10 stints respectively.
 Rafter spent the least time at number 1 (one week).